 The Victorian language of flowers is founded on the notion that flowers serve as symbolic illustrations of abstract concepts.
-It is still acknowledged today by florists who pair sentiments to their proper flowers.
+It is still acknowledged today by florists who pair sentiments with their proper flowers.

-The term 'floriography' was coined during the Victorian era to define the symbolic meanings attributed to various flowers.
-Victorian culture was not the first to associate meaning with flowers.
-The Japanese have an older tradition named 'Hanakotoba' that informs what flowers are used in the art of 'Ikebana' – floral arrangements emphasizing sculptural effect in a style that Westerners might define as minimalistic.
+The term "floriography" was coined during the Victorian era to define the symbolic meanings attributed to various flowers.
+However, victorian culture was not the first to associate meaning with flowers.
+The Japanese have an older tradition named 'Hanakotoba' that informs what flowers are used in the art of "Ikebana" – floral arrangements emphasizing sculptural effect in a style that Westerners might define as minimalistic.

 Other historians attempted to trace the origin of floriography to Turkish tradition, emphasizing the letters of Lady Mary Wortley, wife of the British ambassador to Constantinople, who in 1718 wrote:

 While selam did exist, it seems to have been a playful pastime played among women within the harem, not a means of communicating forbidden emotions to men outside it.

 Despite its alleged connection to more exotic lands, the European tradition of associating flowers with higher concepts established itself in the Medieval and Renaissance gardens of the past.
-The term 'hortus conclusus' is Latin for an enclosed garden and is an emblematic attribute of the Virgin Mary; the flowers grown there were intended to express her holy attributes.
+The term "hortus conclusus" is Latin for an enclosed garden and is a symbolic attribute of the Virgin Mary; the flowers grown there were intended to express her holy attributes.
 Various flowers had long been associated with the virtues of certain saints, constituting the iconography through which they were portrayed and recognized by the faithful.
 The Victorian language of flowers grows from that tradition, expressing the attributes of flowers in a secular context.

-In its heyday, this language was easily express with nosegays (also called 'tussie mussies' and 'posy'), bouquets commonly held by proper women to alleviate the effects of lowly odors.
+In its heyday, this language was easily expressed with nosegays (also called "tussie mussies" and "posy"), bouquets commonly held by proper women to alleviate the effects of lowly odors.
 This custom evolved to include such flowers as expressed myriad concepts and desires.
 This floral language came to be expressed throughout Victorian life.
-Such flowers were depicted on fabric, china, stationery, jewelry, and even in the naming of daughters for whom certain expectations and characteristics were sought.
+Such flowers were depicted on fabric, china, stationery, jewelry, and even in naming daughters for whom certain expectations and characteristics were sought.